 OVSJG will consider all written requests to waive the match requirement received during the application for funding process.
 All waiver requests must be justified in the VOCA grant application.
 OVSJG may consider match waivers summitted outside of the application process.
 However, this consideration will be granted only in the event of emergency or extraordinary unanticipated events.
-No match waivers will be approved 60 days or less before the sub-award project end date.
+No match waivers will be approved 60 days or less before the sub-award project end date, except for those match waivers that are requested due to a national pandemic emergency.